isadri/TOTP/README.md

 ```

 If the key is smaller than 64 bytes then we append zeros to the right of the key, if the key is longer than 64 bytes then the key is hashed using SHA-1.
 In our implementation, we used key of length 64 bytes so we don't need append zeros to it or to hash it.

+## TOTP Introduction

+TOTP is the time-based variant of the HOTP algorithm.
+The HOTP algorithm uses a counter as the moving factor in the computation, the TOTP algorithm replaces that counter with a value derived from a time refrence and a time step.